xzyaoi/uzh-info2-cheatsheet/src/datastructures/redblacktree.md

 taught in the lecture.
 For red black tree that you encounter in exercises and exams, the root is must always be black to be valid.

 Further to understanding Binary Search Trees, I would reccomend first looking at the following 2 videos.
-Although some variations in the design and explanation, if you understand their properties and how they work, u will be able to understand the questions asked:
+Although some variations in the design and explanation, if you understand their properties and how they work, u will be able to understand the questions asked in the exercises and the exams:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/qvZGUFHWChY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/qA02XWRTBdw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>